Wednesday, December 29, 2010

 I was particularly excited to see such perfect weather as this was to be the day that Garry and I finally stepped foot on the Antarctic mainland.
 Up to this point we’d only ventured onto numerous islands off the coast of the Antarctic Peninsula.
 While geographers consider these islands part of the Antarctic territory, I wanted to step foot on the continent itself and thus truly claimed to have visited every continent on Earth.

-Our first expedition of the day though saw us take to the boat and explore the ice flow filled waters of Paradise Bay.
+Our first expedition of the day though saw us take to a zodiac boat and explore the ice flow filled waters of Paradise Bay.
 This bay is aptly named.
 As with so many locations on the Antarctic peninsula the area is flanked by stunning mountain peaks (clad in snow and ice of course).
 The head of the bay is also fringed by several spectacular glaciers, each of which sheds fresh bergs on a daily basis.

 The eastern corner of the bay is also highly sheltered resulting in a zone of perfectly still water.
 Imagine this scene if you can; gliding silently through iridescent blue bergs as a vista of stunning mountains are reflected as perfect mirror images in the water surrounding your boat.
 This was truly the stuff that Antarctic postcards are made of.
 Words simply cannot do justice to the experience.